|

 In 1964 Jim Colegrove and Phil Ackerman went on active duty in the Army reserve and the band ceased its activities for about five

 months.
-That fall the band re-formed and again played together until the group finally split in the autumn of 1965.
+That fall the band re-formed and again performed together until the group finally split in the autumn of 1965.
 Jim Colegrove, Phil Ackerman, Bob Brane and Denny Boyd along with drummer Doug Porter, former drummer with Sonny Flaharty’s band, the Young Americans, formed a new group called The Knights (later called Thee Rubber Band).
 They began playing five nights a week at "Little Mickey’s", a favorite local club in Dayton on East Fifth Street.
-This group dissolved early in 1967.
+This group dissolved early in 1967 when Jim and N.D.
+Smart left Ohio and headed to the east coast to form Bo Grumpus.

 Teddy & the Rough Riders was an extremely popular band at the peak of its career.
 It was not uncommon for the band to be mobbed for autographs by their fans